-Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase Ministerial Guidelines for Groundwater Licensing and the Protection of High Value and /alue Minimise changes to groundwater levels through tunnel and trench drainage design and construction methods Design, Design long term tunnel and trench drainage and adopt construction methods which minimise changes to groundwater levels during construction and operation to manage, mitigate and/or minimise to the extent practicable: construction Groundwater Dependent Ecosystems (2015) Requirements for groundwater management and disposal Australian groundwater Mobilisation of contaminated groundwater modelling guidelines Dewatering and potential impacts of acid sulfate soils, including both unconsolidated sediments and lithified sedimentary rock (Barnett et al. 2012) Potential impacts on waterways and potential groundwater dependent ecosystems, including terrestrial ecosystems Any other adverse impacts of groundwater level changes such as subsidence.
+Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase GW3 Minimise changes to groundwater levels through tunnel and trench drainage design and construction methods Design, Design long term tunnel and trench drainage and adopt construction methods which minimise changes to groundwater levels during construction and operation to manage, mitigate and/or minimise to the extent practicable: construction Requirements for groundwater management and disposal Mobilisation of contaminated groundwater Dewatering and potential impacts of acid sulfate soils, including both unconsolidated sediments and lithified sedimentary rock Potential impacts on waterways and potential groundwater dependent ecosystems, including terrestrial ecosystems Any other adverse impacts of groundwater level changes such as subsidence.
 Design and implement engineering control measures and/or ground treatment to limit to the extent practicable groundwater inflow and groundwater drawdown during excavation, construction and operation of tunnels and trenches, cross passages and subsurface excavations.
 The Groundwater Management Plan (as required by EPR GW4) must contain measures and/or controls to minimise groundwater inflow during construction to excavations and groundwater drawdown, including contingency measures should monitoring indicate adverse impacts are occurring.
-These must include measures to: Manage, mitigate and minimise to the extent practicable reduction or loss of groundwater discharge to waterways or loss of water availability for terrestrial ecosystems Manage, mitigate and minimise the oxidation of acid sulfate soil materials and acidification of groundwater Manage, mitigate and minimise any movement of contamination that is identified Manage, mitigate and minimise impacts on beneficial uses and risk of vapour intrusion • Ensure that groundwater seepage is collected, treated and disposed during construction in accordance with the Environment Protection Act 1970 waste management hierarchy and EPA Victoria requirements.
+These must include measures to: Minimise to the extent practicable reduction or loss of groundwater discharge to waterways or loss of water availability for terrestrial ecosystems Manage, mitigate and minimise the oxidation of acid sulfate soil materials and acidification of groundwater Manage, mitigate and minimise any movement of contamination that is identified Manage, mitigate and minimise impacts on beneficial uses and risk of vapour intrusion • Ensure that groundwater seepage is collected, treated and disposed during construction in accordance with the Environment Protection Act 1970 waste management hierarchy and EPA Victoria requirements.
 Obtain a trade waste agreement from the relevant water authority where disposal to sewer is required or approval from EPA and the relevant water authority (as required) if discharge to waterways is determined to be appropriate.